splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/1-concepts/3-digital-realities-and-abstraction.md

 ---
-title: Abstraction
-label: Digital Realities & Abstraction
+title: Digital Realities & Abstraction
+sidebar:
+  label: Abstraction
 ---

 Before we move on, we need to think a little about how these digital realities come into existence.